The following is heavily based on an article written by Dale Warner at Revolve, an online blog dedicated to the success of the real estate community.

 Focus first on generating referrals and repeat business.

-Dedicate 80-90% of your time and energy on staying in touch with past clients and nurturing those relationships.
+Dedicate 80-90% of your time and energy to staying in touch with past clients and nurturing those relationships.

 Purchasing new leads (and even generating leads organically) should be further down on your list of priorities.
 Cut back to spending just 5% of your resources on obtaining new leads.

 Statistics paint a pretty clear picture.
-But to get an even deeper understanding of why web leads aren’t as valuable as past clients, let’s take a look at the different types of online leads and their pros and cons.
+But to get an even deeper understanding of why web leads are patentable, as past clients, let’s examine the different types of online leads and their pros and cons.

 Types of Web Leads